LironHazan/enrolify-io-api/README.md

 Rest API developed using hapi (a nodejs framework) and MongoDb - models/schemas using mongoose.
+Using Auth0 for authentication.

 Prerequisites:
--  nvm installed
+-  install nvm
-- mongodb
+- install mongodb

+(tbd: will be dockerized soon)

 To start:
 - nvm install